 BREAK IN TRANSCRIPT

-I would now like to yield 5 minutes to the distinguished gentleman from Oklahoma (Mr. Lankford).
+Mr. Speaker, I yield 2 minutes to my good friend, the gentleman from Kentucky (Mr. Yarmuth).

 BREAK IN TRANSCRIPT